trankimtung/aws-llmops-workshop/.docs/part-2/50-retrieval-augmented-generation.md

 ## Steps

-### Reset model
+### Configure the application to use a foundation model

-In the previous section, the toolchain was configured to use the fine-tuned custom model.
-Since RAG is an alternate methodology to fine-tuning, the following steps will reset the model parameter to use the foundation model:
+In the previous section, the application was configured to use a fine-tuned custom model.
+Since RAG is an alternate methodology to fine-tuning, we will reset the application to use a foundation model.
+To do this, you will update the AWS Systems Manager Parameter Store `CustomModelName` parameter value to `PLACEHOLDER`.

+Follow the steps below to update the model configuration:

 1. In your terminal, run the AWS CLI command to update the AWS Systems Manager Parameter Store parameter value to `PLACEHOLDER`.